20 Jun 2018 Marsha Tusk

 Following the wide social media reaction to the incident, Coinrail’s team stated: “Coinrail will continue its work before July 15, if our systems are ready to keep on working for everyone.
 We are in the phase of setting up various measures to redeem the stolen coins, and we will report advance on the redeeming efforts toward the end of June.”

-To address the harm caused to its clients, the company announced it was setting up an ‘escape route’, working alongside with different partners, as well as coin engineers.
+To address the harm caused to its clients, the company announced it was setting up an ‘escape route’, working alongside different partners, as well as coin engineers.

 The company’s client network raised an important issue – the digital trade market appears to have removed a critical piece of its terms of service related to the customer claims and compensations, not long before the attack happened.

 In April, the Korean Fair Trade Commission (FTC) analyzed the terms of service of 12 digital currency trades.
 The organization found 14 misleading terms and prescribed revisions.
-While the nation's biggest trades Bithumb changed their terms of service to correspond to the prescriptions, Coinrail deleted the misleading part.
+While the nation's biggest trades Bithumb changed their terms of service to corresponding to the prescriptions, Coinrail deleted the misleading part.